vanhoefm/libwifi/docs/linux_tutorial.md

 In practice, the network card itself may also overwrite certain fields.
 The only reliable method to detect this, and to assure that frames are properly injected, is by putting a second network card into monitor mode and to capture the frame that you injected.

+Note: when using simulated network interfaces using `mac80211_hwsim`, you cannot use the special `hwsim0` interface to inject frames.
+Frames must be injected using one of the "normal" `wlanX` interfaces.

 ## Capturing 802.11n/ac/ax traffic